 - Scoring will return to a high-points system.

-- The two Southern Ocean legs – from Cape Town to Hong Kong, and Auckland to Itajaí, plus the North Atlantic leg near the end of the race, Newport to Cardiff – will all score double points.
+- The two Southern Ocean legs – from Cape Town to Melbourne, and Auckland to Itajaí, plus the North Atlantic leg near the end of the race, Newport to Cardiff – will all score double points.

 - The winner of every leg will score one bonus point (7+1 bonus point for a win, 6 for second, 5 for third, etc).